stolostron/multicluster-global-hub/doc/simulation/inspector/README.md

       selector:
         name: multicluster-global-hub-postgres
       type: LoadBalancer
-    status:
-      loadBalancer: {}
     EOF
     ```

-3. The `python3` and the tool `pip3` have been installed on your environment.
+3. The `python` and the tool `pip` have been installed on your environment.
 4. Enable the `Prometheus` on your global hub.
-5. Running the `pip3 install -r ./doc/simulation/inspector/requirements.txt` to install dependencies.
+5. Running the `pip install -r ./doc/simulation/inspector/requirements.txt` to install dependencies.

 ## Running the inspector